jax-ml/jax/docs/developer.md

 ### Using `pytest`

 To run all the JAX tests using `pytest`, we recommend using `pytest-xdist`, which can run tests in parallel.
-First, install `pytest-xdist` and `pytest-benchmark` by running `pip install -r build/test-requirements.txt`.
+It is installed as a part of `pip install -r build/test-requirements.txt` command.

-Then, from the repository root directory run:
+From the repository root directory run:

 ```
 pytest -n auto tests